groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/pdfoptions/_index.md

 PDF is a fixed format so all of the elements have a specific place on a page.
 To ensure that the output HTML looks the same as the source PDF the documents are rendered to HTML with a fixed layout by default.
 When rendering with fixed layout the output HTML has fixed size so the elements will stay on the same place regardless of window size.
 To render to HTML with fluid layout set this property to false.

 ***Note:** The default value is true.
 This option is supported when rendering into HTML.
 When rendering to fluid layout images are skipped.
-Use fluid layout when rendering PDF documents with textual content.*
+Use fluid layout when rendering PDF documents with textual content.* PDF and EPUB documents are initially rendered to HTML with a fixed layout to maintain the appearance of the source document.
+This fixed layout means all HTML elements have precise positions within a container with a set size.
+Resizing the browser window is not affect the position and size of elements in the document.
+This option is only available when rendering to HTML.
+The default value is true.
+To render with a fluid layout, set this property to false.

 Example usage: